devon-wolf/twine-AUR/README.md

 Link to Twine on GitHub: https://github.com/klembot/twinejs

-I've taken over maintenance of the Twine package on the AUR and will track changes and versions here.
+I had taken over maintenance of the Twine package on the AUR, but will disown it as of this update due to limited reliable access to a machine running Arch.
+Hopefully I'll come back to it in the near-ish future!
+But for now, this is what I've got.

 The current title of the AUR package is "twinejs-standalone."
-Please feel free to alert me to any issues, either here or as a comment on the AUR.
-I plan on keeping the previous maintainer's PKGBUILD as a base until there's a new Twine release.